 Comparison with other studies

-There are no other reviews that assess the prediction of work absence in employees with musculoskeletal pain, however there are a number of reviews that are similar but focus on narrower populations.
+There are a number of reviews that are similar but focus on narrower populations.
 Kuijer et al (2006)[52] reviewed the literature exploring the prediction of sickness absence in patients with chronic low back pain, and found the same problems identified in our review with variable measurement of predictors, timing of follow-ups and differing definitions of outcome.
 Kuijer et al (2006)[52] concluded that no common set of core variables could be used to predict work absence in this specific population with chronic low back pain, the current review also noted that there was no common set of core predictor variables or even outcome measures or follow-up points, indicating that little has changed since the Kuijer et al (2006) review.[52]
 A recent Cochrane review by Hayden et al (2019)[53] focussed specifically on whether recovery expectations predict outcomes including work participation for which absence is a measure, in a population with non-specific low back pain.
 Hayden et al reported that there was moderate quality evidence that positive recovery expectations are strongly associated with better work participation.
 This finding is in part supported by the results of this review where broadly the better a participants’ recovery expectations the better the outcome.
 Other research has also identified previous absence as a predictor of future absences and whilst the evidence was weak in the current review the general direction of effect seen in this review supported this finding.[15], [54], [55]

 A recent review from Ravinskaya et al (2022)[56] which assessed the reporting of work outcomes in randomised controlled trials also reported variability in work participation outcomes including work absence which was measured in the following ways: return to work rate, time to return to work, sick leave rate and sick leave duration.
 The authors concluded that a core outcome set for measurement of work participation is required and have gone on to develop that core outcome set recommending that studies including participants who are absent from work should report on the proportion of workers that return to work and time to return to work (Ravinskaya et al 2023).[57]
 This core outcome set would ensure that comparisons between studies can better be made and may allow more pooling of data to strengthen the body of evidence.